About

 Tourism Industry Association of Canada

-Founded in 1930 to encourage the development of tourism in Canada, TIAC serves today as the national private-sector advocate for this $102 billion sector.
-Based in Ottawa, TIAC takes action on behalf of Canadian tourism businesses and promotes positive measures that help the industry grow and prosper.
+The Tourism Industry Association of Canada (TIAC) was founded in 1930, with the mandate of encouraging the development of the tourism sector.
+Today, TIAC serves as the national private-sector advocate for sector, which generates more than $105 Billion annually.
+Based in Ottawa, TIAC acts on behalf of Canadian tourism businesses and promotes positive measures that help the industry grow and prosper.

 Why Join TIAC?